What a BS in Nursing Can Do for You

 Why get a BS in Nursing (BSN)?
 A BSN is not currently required to practice nursing, but it is a valuable step to advancing your career.
 There are many compelling reasons for registered nurses to continue their education, and today’s online programs make it easier than ever to do so.

 Nursing is a highly competitive field.
 With more than three million members, the nursing profession comprises the largest segment of the nation’s healthcare workforce.
 According to a Health Resources and Services Administration report, the growth of the nursing workforce outpaced the growth of the U.S. population in the 2000s.
 Employment of registered nurses is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.1

 A More Highly Educated Nursing Workforce Impacts Patient Outcomes

 Several studies have shown that nurses with greater levels of education experience lower mortality rates and better patient outcomes.
 The AACN has applauded one such study recently published in the Lancet, where researchers found that a 10 percent increase in the proportion of nurses holding a bachelor’s degree in an acute care setting is associated with a 7 percent decrease in the risk of death in discharged patients following common surgeries, such as knee replacements, appendectomies and vascular procedures.
 An increased emphasis on bachelor’s education for nurses could reduce preventable hospital deaths.

-“Utica College recognizes that many RN students are seasoned practitioners and bring rich contextual experiences to their educational journey.
-Yet, there is overwhelming agreement that the bachelor’s degree adds value to professional nursing practice,” said RN and Program Director of the Online RN to BS Nursing at Utica College, Annette Becker.
+“Utica University recognizes that many RN students are seasoned practitioners and bring rich contextual experiences to their educational journey.
+Yet, there is overwhelming agreement that the bachelor’s degree adds value to professional nursing practice,” said RN and Program Director of the Online RN to BS Nursing at Utica University, Annette Becker.